Amadeo Bordiga: On the united front

 Bordiga resolutely opposed the Comintern's turn to the right in 1921.
 As leader of the Communist Party of Italy, he refused to implement the united front strategy of the Third Congress.
-He also refused to fuse the newly formed party with the left-wing of the Italian Socialist Party from which it had just broken away.
+He also refused to fuse the newly formed party with the left wing of the Italian Socialist Party from which it had just broken away.
 Bordiga had a completely different view of the party from the Comintern, which was adapting to the revolutionary ebb that was announced in 1921 by the Anglo-Soviet Trade Agreement, the Kronstadt rebellion, the implementation of the New Economic Policy, the banning of factions, and the defeat of the March Action in Germany.
 For Bordiga, the Western European Communist parties' strategy of fighting this ebb by absorbing a mass of left-wing social democrats through the united front was a complete capitulation to the period of counter-revolutionary ebb he saw setting in.
 This was the base of his critique of democracy, for it was in the name of conquering the masses that the Comintern seemed to be making all kinds of programmatic concessions to left-wing social democrats.
-For Bordiga, program was everything, a gate-receipt notion of numbers was nothing.
+For Bordiga, the program was everything; a gate-receipt notion of numbers was nothing.
 The role of the party in the period of ebb was to preserve the program and to carry on the propaganda work possible until the next turn of the tide, not to dilute it while chasing ephemeral popularity.

 Bordiga's analysis provided a way of seeing a fundamental degeneration in the world communist movement in 1921 (instead of in 1927 with the defeat of Trotsky) without simply calling for more democracy.
 The abstract formal perspective of bureaucracy/democracy, with which the Trotskyist tradition treats this crucial period in Comintern history, became separated from any content.
-Bordiga throughout his life called himself a Leninist and never polemicised against Lenin directly; his totally different appreciation of the 1921 conjuncture, its consequences for the Comintern and his opposition to Lenin and Trotsky on the united front issue illuminates a turning point that is generally obscured by the heirs of the Trotskyist wing of the international left opposition of the 1920s.
+Bordiga always identified as a Leninist and never polemicised against Lenin himself, but his sharply different understanding of the 1921 conjuncture, its consequences for the Comintern, and his disagreements with both Lenin and Trotsky over the united front tactic points to a turning point that later Trotskyist accounts in the international left opposition of the 1920s tended to obscure.